Foreign espionage in New Zealand: Potential objectives

-Alleged espionage activity
+Activity

-Soviet Union
+Soviet Union/Russian Federation

 Throughout the Cold War, a number of people in New Zealand, both Soviet citizens and New Zealanders, were accused of working for Soviet intelligence agencies.
 Many were diplomats connected to the Soviet embassy in Wellington.
 The SIS was active in monitoring the activities of Soviet diplomatic personnel, conducting surveillance of the embassy compound and trailing vehicles which left it.
 Occasionally, diplomats were expelled on charges of espionage or interference in New Zealand political affairs.

 Among the expelled diplomats were Ambassador Vsevolod Sofinsky and embassy officials Sergei Budnik and Dmitri Razgovorov.
 Sofinsky and Budnik were both accused in the 1980s of giving covert assistance to the Socialist Unity Party, while Razgovorov was accused in 1975 of being an agent handler for local sources (notably Bill Sutch, below).
 Later, in 1991, Anvar Kadyrov was expelled after illegally attempting to obtain a New Zealand passport.
 The "Mitrokhin Archive" claims that many Soviet spies were active in New Zealand, possibly using it as a relatively "safe" training ground for activities in other English-speaking countries.

 Probably the best known New Zealander accused of being a foreign spy is Bill Sutch, a prominent diplomat and economic advisor.
 He was observed on several occasions meeting Dmitri Razgovorov, a Soviet diplomat, and in 1974, the SIS accused Sutch of passing information.
 He was acquitted in court the following year, and died shortly afterwards.
 The question of his guilt or innocence was, and still continues to be, a matter of considerable public debate.
 Former NZSIS officer Kit Bennetts has maintained that Sutch was a Soviet intelligence asset.

 Another New Zealander accused of working for the Soviets was Paddy Costello, a senior diplomat – information from the Mitrokhin papers is the primary source of the allegations.
 He is sometimes cited as the reason Morris and Lona Cohen, both Soviet spies, were able to obtain New Zealand passports, although others claim the passports could easily have been obtained without assistance.
 These accusations have been challenged by author James McNeish in The Sixth Man: The Extraordinary Life of Paddy Costello.

+In August 2023, an unclassified NZSIS threat assessment identified Russia as one of the three foreign state actors alongside China and Iran most responsible for foreign interference in New Zealand.
+According to the report, Russia spread disinformation among some New Zealanders through its international disinformation campaigns and sought to acquire new technologies in order to circumvent international sanctions imposed after the 2022 Russian invasion of Ukraine.